ivanojgarcia/ethereum-validation-DTO/README.md

 This README explains how to set up custom header validation for Ethereum addresses in a NestJS application.

+## Description

+This package provides a custom validation solution for NestJS applications that need to verify Ethereum addresses in HTTP headers.
+It offers a streamlined way to ensure that incoming requests contain valid Ethereum addresses in specified headers, enhancing security and data integrity in blockchain-related applications.

+## Problem Solved

+In blockchain applications, particularly those interacting with Ethereum, it's crucial to validate user addresses before processing requests.
+Incorrect or malformed addresses can lead to transaction errors, security vulnerabilities, or data inconsistencies.
+This package solves several key issues:

+1. **Input Validation**: It ensures that Ethereum addresses in headers conform to the correct format (0x followed by 40 hexadecimal characters), preventing processing of invalid data.

+2. **Type Safety**: By integrating with NestJS's dependency injection system and TypeScript, it provides type-safe access to validated header values.

+3. **Reusability**: The custom decorator and validators can be easily reused across different controllers and routes, promoting code consistency and reducing duplication.

+4. **Separation of Concerns**: It separates the validation logic from the business logic in controllers, leading to cleaner, more maintainable code.

+5. **Early Error Detection**: Invalid addresses are caught early in the request lifecycle, allowing for quick rejection of improper requests before they reach application logic.

+This solution streamlines the development process for NestJS applications dealing with Ethereum addresses, enhancing reliability and reducing the potential for errors in blockchain interactions.

 ## 1. Custom Header Decorator

 Create a file named `header-validation.decorator.ts`: